Hello Fellow Readers,

 I am thrilled to report the robin mentioned last week did indeed nest in the Doublefile Viburnum outside our kitchen window.
 Perhaps the same robin that nested there last year.
 They say they can return to a spot if they’ve had successful broods prior.
 It turns out both momma and poppa robin are involved in the homemaking and childrearing, though momma robin plays the primary role in making the nest and sitting vigil on the eggs.

 I think Sara’s mojo may have boosted the growth.
-Her Doublefile Viburnum is far bigger than the anticipated size despite annual pruning.
-In general, once a plant reaches the desired size, you can prune the new growth each year right after the bloom to maintain its size.
-Every year I do just that, and every year what was pruned quickly grows back …and then some.
+Her Doublefile Viburnum is far more significant than the anticipated size despite annual pruning.
+In general, once a plant reaches the desired size, you can prune the new growth each year right after they bloom to maintain its size.
+Every year I do just that, and every year it quickly grows back and then some.

 I adore how her branches are broad-reaching like the arms of a graceful ballerina.
 She’s in full bloom now with snowflakes of flowers dancing atop her limbs.
 While I don’t wish to rush things, I love when the flower petals fall, leaving what looks like tiny angels dancing on the glossy maroon leaves of the Palace Purple Coral Bells planted below (Heuchera micrantha’ Palace Purple’).

 This year’s annual pruning will have wait until after Mr. & Mrs. Robin’s babies fledge the nest, about fourteen to sixteen days after they hatch.
 There’s no rush.
 Instead, let’s relish the miracle of life.
 Garden Dilemmas?
 AskMaryStone@gmail.com

 Speaking of viburnum… Link to the previous column titled Desperate Measures.